pedrodant25/Terrestrial_malacofauna/README.md

 # Data

-Terrestrial_Malacofauna_Data.xlsx: Records of terrestrial mollusc sampling carried out in the city of Aracaju, Sergipe, Brazil.
+Terrestrial_Malacofauna_Data: Records of terrestrial mollusc sampling carried out in the city of Aracaju, Sergipe, Brazil.

 # Relevant columns: